Mschuddings/ddev-bosa_a11y/README.md

 The file must be inside of ".ddev/bosa_a11y/config"

-It will only open one CSV though but all urls will be checked of course.
+It will only open one HTML report though but all urls will be checked of course.

 ## Previous reports.